 Module 1: General Overview of Trends in Digital Rights Globally and Expected Developments

 Access to the internet has increased significantly over the last decade.
-Regrettably, restrictions on the right to access information have also increased.
-Internet shutdowns, blocking and filtering of content, social media taxes, censorship and distributed denial of service (DDoS) attacks have been some of the common dangers facing internet users.
+Regrettably, restrictions on the right to access information have also increased, including internet shutdowns, blocking and filtering of content, social media taxes, censorship, and distributed denial of service (DDoS) attacks.

-Access Now’s STOP Project, in collaboration with the #KeepItOn coalition, has been monitoring and reporting on internet shutdowns across the globe.
-The #KeepItOn coalition has been fighting internet shutdowns with various creative approaches, including grassroots advocacy, direct policy-maker engagement, technical support and legal interventions.
+Access Now’s #KeepItOn coalition monitors and reports on internet shutdowns across the globe.
+The #KeepItOn coalition has been fighting internet shutdowns with various creative approaches, including grassroots advocacy, direct policymaker engagement, technical support and legal interventions.

 Important initiatives such as these are likely to continue as lawyers and civil society organisations (CSOs) find new ways to push back against attempts to restrict access.
 These initiatives fulfil an essential role in keeping users informed about state actions that are contrary to international human rights norms.

 Blocking and filtering of content